Selecting a Fishing Rod

 Fishing rods extend the angler's reach and leverage for casting lures or bait, and absorb the shock of a fish when it strikes.
 Rods are essential to casting and presenting the bait or lure to attract fish.
 Once a fish hits, the rod is used to set the hook, play and land the fish.
 Typically, rods also hold the reel and guide the line on and off the spool.

 - Rod or blank essentially describes the pole.

 - Guides are the loops attached to the rod to direct the line and are made of lightweight and strong metals such as aluminum or titanium.
-Inside, they are lined with ceramic or plated with chrome to keep line friction and abrasion to a minimum.
-A feature we like in powerful rods are roller guides with bearings to ensure the line comes off the spool smoothly when the big one strikes.
+Inside, guides are often lined with ceramic or plated with chrome to keep line friction and abrasion to a minimum.
+Big game trolling rods or boat rods designed for heavy duty bottom fishing usually have one or more roller guides with bearings to ensure the line comes off the spool smoothly when the big one strikes.